Bambleweeny57/JonZON-X/README.md

 ![AY Control Logic](Images/PSG%20Selection%20Logic.png)

-This schematic snippet shows how BDIR and BC1 are generated using 74HC02, 74HC08, and 74HC11 gates.
-Address selection is handled via A0–A4 (or A5/A6 for additional PSGs).
+This schematic snippet shows how BDIR and BC1 are generated using 74HC02 and 74HC11 gates.
+Address selection is handled via A0–A4 for ZON X and A0-A3 for ZON X-81.

 ---